-U.S. society has made considerable progress in reducing overt expressions of prejudice since the Civil Rights movement during the 1960s (Bobo, 1998).
-Yet despite these gains, there is abundant social psychological evidence that biases against women and minorities persist in a more covert and non-conscious form.
-Researchers have used terms like modern racism (McConahay, 1983), aversive racism and sexism (Dovidio & Gaertner, 1981; Gaertner & Dovidio, 1986), or implicit gender and racial stereotypes (Greenwald & Banaji, 1995) to describe these types of biases and many studies have demonstrated their influence on information processing and judgment across a variety of social domains (see Brief, Dietz, Cohen, Pugh & Vaslow, 2000 for an overview).
-For example, one study showed that when job applicant resume quality was ambiguous, applicants with African-Americansounding names (e.g., Aisha, Rasheed) were much less likely to be called for a job interview than applicants with white-sounding names (e.g., Kristin, Brad) (Bertrand & Mullainathan, 2004).
-Similarly, when evaluators of orchestral position applicants could see the applicant's gender they were more likely to select men.
+U.S. society has made considerable progress in reducing overt expressions of prejudice since the Civil Rights Movement of the 1960s (Bobo, 1998).
+Yet despite these gains, there is abundant socialpsychological evidence that biases against women and minorities persist in a more covert and nonconscious form.
+Researchers have used terms such as "modern racism" (McConahay, 1983), "aversive racism and sexism" (Dovidio & Gaertner, 1981; Gaertner & Dovidio, 1986), and "implicit gender and racial stereotypes" (Greenwald & Banaji, 1995) to describe these types of biases, and many studies have demonstrated their influence on information processing and judgment in a variety of social domains (see Brief, Dietz, Cohen, Pugh, and Vaslow [2000] for an overview).
+For example, Bertrand and Mullainathan (2004) showed that when job applicant resume quality was ambiguous, applicants with African American-sounding names (e.g., Aisha, Rasheed) were much less likely to be called for job interviews than applicants with whitesounding names (e.g., Kristin, Brad).
+Similarly, when evaluators of orchestra position applicants could see an applicant's gender, they were more likely to select men.
 When the applicant's gender could not be observed, the number of women hired significantly increased (Goldin & Rouse, 2000).
-In another study, Dovidio and Gaertner (2000) found that while raters were not biased against blacks in a simulated hiring decision when the applicants were clearly qualified or unqualified for a job, raters were biased when the applicant's qualifications were ambiguous.
-Dovidio and Gaertner (2000) interpreted this finding as supporting an aversive racism framework in which prejudice occurs in a more subtle form in contexts with ambiguity or uncertainty.
-Based on considerable evidence demonstrating the operation of covert and unconscious racial and gender biases across a variety of social domains, there is reason to suspect that such biases can also influence customer satisfaction judgments.
+In another study, Dovidio and Gaertner (2000) found that although raters were not biased against blacks in a simulated hiring decision when the applicants were clearly qualified or unqualified for a job, raters were biased when the applicant's qualifications were ambiguous.
+Dovidio and Gaertner (2000) interpreted this finding as supporting an aversive racism framework in which prejudice occurs in a more subtle form in ambiguous or uncertain contexts.
+Considerable evidence demonstrating the operation of covert and unconscious racial and gender biases in a variety of social domains provides reason to suspect that such biases can also influence customer satisfaction judgments.

-Our theoretical arguments supporting the influence of racial and gender biases in customer satisfaction judgments are based on the idea that observers (e.g., customers) have preconceived expectations about others depending on whether the person being observed belongs to a high or low-status demographic group (Berger, Conner & Fisek, 1974; Berger, Fisek, Norman & Zelditch, 1977).
-In the United States, men and whites are considered by most people as members of a high-status social group relative to women and ethnic minorities (see Ridgeway, 1991 for a review).
-One of the benefits of belonging to a high-status social group is that observers are more likely to make favorable inferences about one's competence, normality, and legitimacy (Aquino & Bommer, 2003; Giannopoulos, Conway & Mendelson, 2005; Sidanius & Pratto, 1999).
+Our theoretical arguments supporting the influence of racial and gender biases in customer satisfaction judgments are based on the idea that observers (e.g., customers) have preconceived expectations about others depending on whether the person being observed belongs to a high- or lowstatus demographic group (Berger, Conner, & Fisek, 1974; Berger, Fisek, Norman, & Zelditch, 1977).
+In the United States, men and whites are considered by most people to be members of a high-status social group relative to women and ethnic minorities (see Ridgeway [1991] for a review).
+One of the benefits of belonging to a high-status social group is that observers are more likely to make favorable inferences about one's competence, normality, and legitimacy (Aquino & Bommer, 2003; Giannopoulos, Conway, & Mendelson, 2005; Sidanius & Pratto, 1999).
 In contrast, members of low-status groups are subject to negative stereotypes and attributions concerning their work-related competencies (Fernandez, 1981; O'Leary & Ickovics, 1992).